davidsenack/RiceBox/README.md

 So, what's the point of all this?
 Well, I'm tired.
 I no longer wish to spend hours configuring my system.
 I have better things to do.
 I want a system that is easy to install, configure, and customize.
 Sure, I'll edit a few files and install a few programs, but the work is largely done, and I like that.
 I hope you do too!

-Lastly, if you're hesitent to try RiceBox, just think about TUS (Time to Unixporn Screeshots).
-I'd guess RiceBox's TUS is generally under an hour for most users, and maybe under 30 minutes for power users.
-And posting screenshots to r/unixporn is why we're really here, right?
 <br>

 ## Themes